elijan/aligent/README.md

 Saying that, inclusion of Timezone is per function, as task was unclear weather these are global sections or local or should it be parsed as parameter.

-Sayifgn that depending on usage , the design pattern should reflect that as well.
+Saying that depending on usage , the design pattern should reflect that as well.
 Didn't want to shoot questions back and forth on what this is used for.

 Unit Tests